 - API secret

-- Arctic Wolf recommends Removing S3 Log Forwarding Configurations for Cisco Umbrella to initiate your migration to an API-based Cisco Umbrella cloud sensor.
+- Arctic Wolf recommends completing these configuration steps to initiate your migration to an API-based Cisco Umbrella cloud sensor.

-In the navigation pane, select Admin > API Keys.
+- Not an MSP customer — In the navigation pane, click Admin > API Keys.

 https://dashboard.umbrella.com/o/1111111, then your organization ID is

-After your Concierge Security® Team provisions security monitoring for your account, the status of your credentials changes to Connected.
+After your Concierge Security® Team (CST) enables security monitoring for this account, the connected account status changes to Healthy.

-If you have a legacy Cisco Umbrella monitoring setup based on S3 log forwarding, proceed to Removing S3 Log Forwarding Configurations for Cisco Umbrella.
+- If you have a legacy Cisco Umbrella monitoring setup based on S3 log forwarding, proceed to Remove Cisco Umbrella from your AWS environment.